 What is certificate attestation and why is it required?

 - Chamber of Commerce Attestation: The Chamber of Commerce (CoC) is a local business association and the first step in the verification of your documents before the MEA attestation.
-Necessary stamp and signature from the concerned officials are obtained.
+Necessary stamps and signatures from the concerned officials are obtained.

 - MEA Attestation: The MEA is the arm of the central government that manages foreign affairs which will provide the attestation stamp and signature as per the requirement.